eficode-academy/gradle-katas/task-creation/basic/README.md

 # Task creation (basic)

+## Hello, world!

-## Create a task called 'hello' that prints out 'Hello world'
+Create a task called `hello` that prints `Hello, world!` when executed.

 - Run `gradle`
-- Q: Why did your 'hello' task run without explicitly executing it?

-## Make the task run only when called
+- Q: Did Gradle print `Hello, world!`?
+If so, what went wrong?

-- Run `gradle`
+- Run `gradle hello`
-- Q: Was the task executed?
+- Q: Was the output as expected?

+## Task properties

 - Run `gradle tasks`
-- Q: Why does your task not show up in the list of available tasks?
+- Q: Is your task listed?
+- Q: Can you get `gradle tasks` to list it anyway?

-## Configure the group and description to your task
+Configure the group and description of your task.

 - Run `gradle tasks`
 - Q: Is your tasks visible and well defined?

-## Execute your task

-- Run `gradle hello`
-- Q: Did it execute successfully?

 <br>
 <br>